 This delicious blood orange olive oil cake couldn’t be simpler to make – it’s so beautiful too!
 An ideal recipe for brightening up those dark, Winter days.

-Even though the blood orange season is just about over, I just couldn’t resist sharing this recipe with you.
+Even though the blood orange season is just about over for another year, I just couldn’t resist sharing this recipe with you.

 I’ve always been a big fan of oranges in general, but blood oranges are really special.
 Nothing quite compares to slicing one open to reveal the beautiful crimson flesh.